Best Waffle Maker

-We can confidently say that overall the Breville No-Mess made some near-perfect, delicious, classic waffles.
-Two things stood out that really set the No-Mess apart from the competition.
-The first is its wraparound, non-stick moat, which catches any spilled batter and turns it into a crispy amuse-bouche instead of a goopy mess that you want nothing to do with.
+No doubt about it, the Breville No-Mess made some near-perfect, delicious, classic waffles.
+There were two things about this appliance that made it stand out from the competition.
+The first is its wraparound, non-stick moat, which catches any spilled batter and turns it into a crispy amuse-bouche instead of a goopy mess.
 The second is its very accurate and consistent shade settings.
 This machine has seven different options and can do amber and fluffy to dark and crispy, and pretty much anything in between.
-It is also consistent, giving us the confidence that we could reproduce the same results each time.
-Finally, both lights and beeps let you know when the iron is up to temperature and when the waffle is done, eliminating any guesswork.
+It is consistent, giving us the confidence that we could reproduce the same results each time.
+Lights and beeps eliminate any guesswork and let you know when the iron is up to temperature and when the waffle is done.

-It is one of the most expensive single-waffle makers on the market, and its price can be a major drawback for some.
-It is also one of the larger ones, taking up more counter space than most of the other similar makers.
-However, even with the extra cost and bulk, it certainly translates into better performance and quality construction.
-If you are willing to make an investment in top-notch waffles at home, this is the best option around, and you should be able to enjoy it for years to come.
+It is one of the most expensive single-waffle makers on the market, and its price can be a significant drawback for some.
+It is also one of the larger ones, taking up more counter space than many similar makers.
+However, the extra cost and bulk translate into better performance and quality construction.
+If you are willing to make an investment to enjoy top-notch waffles at home, this is the best option around, and you should be able to enjoy it for years to come.

 Read review: Breville No-Mess

 If you don't want to feel like an assembly line worker while making Sunday breakfast for a large family, the KRUPS GQ502D is one of your best bets.
-This machine can churn out four fluffy waffles at the same time, so nobody has to let their food get cold waiting for everyone to be served.
-The indicator lights and beeps let you know when the griddle is up to temperature and when the waffles are done.
-A shade knob also enables you to adjust from a nice pale gold to a dark, crunchy brown.
+This machine can churn out four fluffy waffles simultaneously, so nobody has to let their food get cold while waiting for everyone to be served.
+The indicator lights and beeps will let you know when the griddle is up to temperature and when the waffles are done.
+A shade knob also enables you to adjust from a lovely pale gold to a dark, crunchy brown.
 The griddles are dishwasher safe, so when you're done cooking, they can be removed and tossed in the dishwasher.
 The unit also locks shut for easy vertical storage, saving precious cabinet space.

-Our biggest complaint about the KRUPS GQ502D is that it takes longer to heat up and cook than other, smaller machines.
-We generally found ourselves leaving the waffles on the griddle for an extra minute or two past when the beeps indicated the waffles were done.
-We also found that they don't cook as evenly as we would have liked them to, with the edges of the waffles cooked much more than the centers.
+Our biggest complaint about the KRUPS GQ502D is that it takes longer to heat up and cook than some other smaller machines.
+We typically found ourselves leaving the waffles on the griddle for an extra minute or two past when the beeps indicated the waffles were done.
+We also found that they don't cook as evenly as we would have liked them to, with the waffles' edges becoming much more done than the centers.
 If you have a large family and need to churn out lots of waffles very quickly, these are small sacrifices to make, but in any other instance, we'd suggest a smaller, round machine instead.

 Read review: KRUPS GQ502D

-Somehow early mornings in the office got a little easier when we had the Presto FlipSide around.
-In our testing, it served up fluffy, evenly cooked waffles that sopped up syrup like a sponge.
+Somehow early mornings in the office just seemed easier when we had the Presto FlipSide around.
+During our testing, it served up fluffy, evenly-cooked waffles that sopped up syrup like a sponge.
 The unique hinged design means you get all the benefits of a waffle maker that can flip over, without all of the unwieldy storage issues.
-It can even lock in the upright position so you can easily slide it into a cupboard.
-User-friendliness is increased by nice touches like an indicator light that lets you know when the machine is up to temperature and a timer that lets you know when the waffle is done.
-Finally, we found that the non-stick surface worked quite well and didn't leave any caked-on messes that required extra cleanup.
+This model can even lock in the upright position so you can easily slide it into a cupboard.
+User-friendliness is increased by nice touches like an indicator light that lets you know when the machine is up to temperature and a timer that notifies you when the waffle is done.
+We found that its non-stick surface worked quite well and didn't leave any caked-on messes that required extra cleanup.

 On the flip side (sorry, we couldn't resist), this waffle maker isn't all strawberries and syrup.
-While the unit packs up nice and small for storage, it requires a lot of counter real estate when in use.
+Even though the unit packs up quite small for storage, it requires a lot of real estate on your counter when in use.
 Overall we'd call its waffles evenly cooked, but one side does come out a bit crispier than the other.
 However, we would say that these gripes are all very minor, and we don't think they should dissuade you from stepping up your breakfast game.

 Read review: Presto FlipSide

-If you're looking to make waffles at home that are easy on the pocketbook, the Cuisinart WMR-CA Round Classic is hard to beat.
-In our testing, this machine was able to produce waffles with a similar level of taste and texture of the higher-priced models, but for a fraction of the cost.
+If you're looking to make waffles at home that are easy on the wallet, the Cuisinart WMR-CA Round Classic is hard to beat.
+In our testing, this machine produced waffles with a similar level of taste and texture to the higher-priced models, but for a fraction of the cost.
 We were especially impressed that every time we used one of the Round Classic's five different shade settings, it reliably produced the same level of crispiness.
-We've found that this kind of consistency is something that is generally associated with a much larger price tag.
+We've found that this kind of consistency is generally associated with a much larger price tag.

 Unfortunately, the Cuisinart Round Classic's low cost does come with some drawbacks.
-We found this machine's construction to be notably lower-quality.
-For example, the unit itself feels poorly balanced, making us nervous that it could tip over, and the control dials don't seem to be 100% accurate.
-It also lacks any sort of indicators, so it will take some trial and error to get a feel for how long it takes to heat up and how long it takes to cook a waffle.
+We felt that this machine's construction was notably lower-quality.
+For example, the unit itself feels poorly balanced, causing us to worry that it could tip over, and the control dials don't seem to be 100% accurate.
+It also lacks any type of indicators, so it will take some trial and error to figure out how long it takes to heat up and how long it takes to cook a waffle.
 If you're looking to make waffles an every weekend tradition, it's likely worth paying extra for a model that doesn't have these drawbacks.
 However, if you need a machine for special occasions just a few times a year, the Cuisinart Round Classic is an inexpensive and effective way to have that option ready and waiting.

 Read review: Cuisinart WMR-CA Round Classic